 - “>” (closed angled bracket) = “>“

-To preserve the symbols “<” and “>” intact and ensure that your text will format correctly, you need to paste your code in the Text Tab …
+To preserve the symbols “<” and “>” intact and ensure that your text will format correctly, you need to paste the code into the Text Editor …

-Now … when you publish your post, you will find that your text has been formatted correctly …
+Now … when you publish your post, you should find that your text formatting is correct …

-Tip #4 (Advanced WP User): By default, WordPress doesn’t allow a number of HTML tags to be used (e.g. codes such as frame, textarea and others).
+Tip #4 (Advanced WP User): By default, WordPress doesn’t allow some HTML tags to be used (e.g. codes such as iframe, form and others).
 This is for security reasons.

-If you do experience any issues when adding common HTML tags to your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile section …
+If you do experience any problems when adding common HTML tags to your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile section …

-After disabling the visual editor and saving your new profile settings, return to your page or post and re-paste the content with the problematic HTML tags, then republish your post.
+After disabling the visual editor and updating your profile settings, return to your post or page and reinsert the content with the problematic HTML tags, then republish your post.

-If the above suggestion fixes the issue, return to your User Profile, reactivate the Visual Editor, and see if the HTML code is still working fine with the visual editor restored.
+If the above suggestion fixes the issue, return to the User Profile, reactivate your Visual Editor, and check if the HTML code is still working fine with the visual editor restored.

-Note: If the above suggestion does not fix the issue and you still continue to experience problems adding HTML code to your site, then you should look at other options.
+Note: If the above suggestion doesn’t fix the issue and you still continue to experience problems adding HTML code to your content, you may need to look at other options.
 This may include:

 - Searching the WordPress Support Forum or WordPress troubleshooting resources for probable causes and solutions

-- Reinstalling your WordPress application (i.e. perform a new installation)
+- Reinstalling your WordPress application (i.e. performing a clean installation)